renesugar/k_elda_archive/docs/_GettingStarted.md

 You can change the value of the port variable to use a port other than 80.

 ## Debugging Applications with Quilt
+### SSH
 Once the containers are running, you might need to log in to change something or debug an issue.
 The `quilt ssh` command makes this easy.
 Use the container ID from the `quilt show` output as the argument to `quilt ssh` to log in to that container.
-For instance, to ssh into a container or VM whose ID starts with
+For instance, to ssh into a container or VM whose ID starts with `bd68`:
-bd68:

 ```console
 $ quilt ssh bd68
 ```

+Note that you don't need to type the whole ID; as long as Quilt gets a unique prefix of the ID, it will log in to the correct machine.

+Try SSHing into the `nginx` container, and run `ls` to see the contents of the container's working directory.
+When you're done poking around, log out with the `exit` command.

+### Application Logs
-To check the logs of the same container or VM, use `quilt logs`:
+Often, logs are helpful for debugging an application.
+To check the logs of the same container or VM as above, use `quilt logs`:

 ```console
 $ quilt logs bd68
 ```

-If you run `logs` on the nginx container for instance, you'll see that nginx logs a GET request for each time you access the website.
+Try running `quilt logs` on the Nginx container.
+You'll see that Nginx logs a GET request each time you access the website.
 This is not thrilling information, but the logs will come in handy if you ever encounter any errors.

-Note that you don't need to type the whole ID; as long as Quilt gets a unique prefix of the ID, it will log in to the correct machine.

 ## Changing the Website Content
-You may later decide that you'd like to change the contents of the simple website.
-You could do this by logging into the container, but for the sake of example, let's do it using Quilt.
+You may later decide to change the contents of the simple website.
+You could do this by SSHing into the container, but for the sake of example, let's do it using Quilt.
 On your laptop, open the `nginx/index.html` that was downloaded from github and change the contents of the page (e.g., you can change the "Hello, World!" message).
 Now, with the daemon still running,